SrSyntaxAT/FarmingWorld/README.md

   ]
 },
 "locationCache": 3,                     # How many teleport locations to pre-generate.
-"spawnCommandEnabled": true,            # Whether you can use the /spawn command.
+"spawnCommandEnabled": true,            # Whether the /spawn command should be enabled.
+"buyTicketCommandEnabled": true,        # Whether the /buyticket command should be enabled.
 "spawnType": "FIRST",                   # Types whether the player should be teleported to the spawn when joining.
                                         # FORCE = at every join | FIRTST = at the first join | NONE = will never be teleported
 "resetDisplay": {                       # Displayed in the farm world when it is reset.